suziexi/frameblends.github.io/README.md

 #### Part 3: Next Step to accomplish “Detect FrameBlends”
-After studying and making the judgment of the complicated and massive information, I realize there are a lot of skills and knowledge I do not yet have, but need to have to accomplish this goal of the project.
+After studying and making the judgment from the complicated and massive information, I realize there are a lot of skills and knowledge I do not have yet, but need to have in order to accomplish the goal of this project.
 Those not-yet-have but have-to-gain tasks are:

 - Confirm proper dataset for training and testing from Red Hen data source
-- Understand and test the existed tools for detecting FrameBlends, including Semafor and Open Sesame
+- Deeply understand and are able to test the existed tools for detecting FrameBlends, mainly including Semafor and Open Sesame
-- Try to test out the bias and flaws of the existed tools and explore the underlying reasons.
+- Try to test out the bias and flaws of the existed tools and explore the underlying reasons
 - Try to improve the system based on the flaws of the existed tools, or create functional integration
-- Gain more background knowledge about semantics, syntax, and multimodality
+- Gain more linguistics background knowledge about Semantics and Syntax
+- Gain a solid understanding about multimodality and multimodal machine learning

 My tentative plan for the following week(May 18 ~ May 24) shows as following(Still updating):

 - Choose the proper dataset from The UCLA NewsScape data from the gallina directory ( /mnt/rds/redhen/gallina/tv ) on CWRU HPC
-- Implement Semafor and Open Sesame
+- Implement and test Semafor and Open Sesame to the chosen dataset
-- Discuss the further research plan with mentors and others who may contribute helpful suggestions
+- Discuss the updated research plan and questions with mentors and others who may contribute helpful suggestions

 #### Part 4: Study Materials